-Note: Multiple drain holes could be provided, or copes could be provided in stiffeners to facilitate one drain hole.
+Note: Multiple drain holes could be provided, or copes could be provided in stiffeners to channel runoff to one drain hole.

-Figure 8.3.2 - Box Girder Drainage and Ventilation
+FIGURE 8.3.2 - BOX GIRDER DRAINAGE AND VENTILATION

 8.3.3 Access to Box Girder Voids

 CHBDC Clause 1.8.3.1.5 requires access openings for the inspection and maintenance of steel box sections having inside vertical dimensions of 1.20 m or greater.